 A good sign that they are on the searching for food.
 So where should you put your bait or ground bait?

-The Mirror carp has very large, silvery coloured scales which is why they are called "mirror carp" their scales look like broken pieces of a mirror.
+The Mirror carp has very large, silvery coloured scales which is why they are called "mirror carp" as their scales look like broken pieces of a mirror.
+These scales can be seen along the back of this carp.
 Often mirror carp fight harder than common carp.
 Sometimes mirror’s are not fully covered in scales, having patches of leathery like skin between the scales.
+Again, as can be seen on this carp picture.

 Other mirror carp have a straight line of scales along their lateral line, these carp are mirror carp but referred to as "Linear Carp" because of their straight, or linear, line of scales.
 Feeding is exactly as for common carp.